 Kirkham Hot Springs

 Kirkham Hot Springs Experience

-Kirkham mineral water emerges from numerous seeping spots, creating small puddles and larger pools and even cascading as a waterfall.
-Water comes out of the source at temperatures between 120°F (49°C) and 135°F (57°C) and flows into the multiple man-made soaking pools.
+Kirkham mineral water flows out of numerous spots, creating smaller puddles and larger pools and cascading as a waterfall.
+Water comes out of the source at temperatures between 120°F and 135°F and flows into the man-made soaking pools.
 The pool temperatures range from 95°F to 110°F.

-You will see the first pools at a picnic area near the bridge.
-Other two small pools at the viewing platform are good for small children.
-However, hot waterfalls with multiple rock-and-sand pools by the river are considered the best spot at Kirkham Hot Springs.
+You will see the first pools as soon as the picnic area near the bridge.
+The other two smaller pools at the viewing platform are great for children.
+However, what is considered a highlight of Kirkham Hot Springs are hot waterfalls with multiple rock-and-sand pools by the river.

-The river might wash off some bank pools during the high water season.
+Please note that the river may overflow some bank pools during the high water season.

+Kirkham Hot Springs